On 5 December 2016 the Ashesi Judicial Committee (AJC) ruled in a case of alleged plagiarism in the Economic Development course.

 Academic dishonesty includes plagiarism, unauthorized exchange of information or use of material during an examination, unauthorized transfer of information or completed work among students, use of the same paper in more than one course, unauthorized collaboration on assignments, and other unethical behavior.
 Disciplinary action will be taken against perpetrators of academic dishonesty. – Section 7.4.

-After deliberation, the AJC arrived at the following sanctions.
+After deliberating, the AJC arrived at the following sanction.
 The student:

 - Will receive a failing grade for the course.